Do Human Evaluators Influence Search Rankings?

 - The number of documents on other domains that have a link pointing to that document using certain anchor text

-I can’t say that I’ve seen anything from Google before on how they might present different sets of search results to their evaluators for comparisons like described in the blog post from Potpiegirl that I’ve linked to above, and it’s possible that this patent may give us a few hints at how the results being compared might be generated and tracked.
+I can’t say that I’ve seen anything from Google before on how they might present different sets of search results to their evaluators for comparisons like described in the blog post from Potpiegirl that I’ve linked to above, and it’s possible that this human evaluators patent may give us a few hints at how the results being compared might be generated and tracked.

-One thing that the patent does point towards is the possibility that Google may use these evaluations to create unique mixes of scoring signal weights for different query terms or different classifications of queries.
+One thing that the human evaluators patent does point towards is the possibility that Google may use these evaluations to create unique mixes of scoring signal weights for different query terms or different classifications of queries.

 The patent describes a few different ways of classifying queries based upon either characteristics associatied with those queries or their subject matter: